kg3/MMM/README.md

 # Trailer Parks Arrangement:
 ## Fall Pines (Lots 1, 5, 7, 8):

 Located to the north of the town square, a forested area with autumn-themed decorations.

-### Boo Boo Bonefat (Mayor)
+**Boo Boo Bonefat (Mayor)**

-### Gator Daniels (Mailman)
+**Gator Daniels (Mailman)**

 ## Summer Gardens (Lots 4, 11, 13, 14):
 Situated to the east, featuring lush greenery and floral arrangements.

-### Lipton Dittybopper (Online Retail Shop Owner)
+**Lipton Dittybopper (Online Retail Shop Owner)**

-### Clydetta Ruffnap (Professional Fake Friend)
+**Clydetta Ruffnap (Professional Fake Friend)**

-### Skipper Clampetts (Fast Food Chef)
+**Skipper Clampetts (Fast Food Chef)**

-### Cletus Bottums (Taxi Driver)
+**Cletus Bottums (Taxi Driver)**

 ## Spring Meadows (Lots 25, 52, 53):
 To the south, characterized by open fields and blooming flowers.

-### Dimples Clementine (Reality Star)
+**Dimples Clementine (Reality Star)**

-### Jem Rock (Mobile DJ)
+**Jem Rock (Mobile DJ)**

-### Sweetpea Eversnot (Private Detective)
+**Sweetpea Eversnot (Private Detective)**

 ## Winter Hills (Lots 2, 3, 14, 16, 20):
 Positioned to the west, with a hillier terrain and wintery themes.

-### Bubbles Chickenwort (Pig Farmer)
+**Bubbles Chickenwort (Pig Farmer)**
-### Crash P. Coltrane (Hair Tamer)
+**Crash P. Coltrane (Hair Tamer)**
-### Ransom Cornfoot (Janitor)
+**Ransom Cornfoot (Janitor)**
-### Darleen Pringles (Waitress)
+**Darleen Pringles (Waitress)**

 ## Character Connections and Daily Activities:

-### Boo Boo Bonefat: Likely to be at City Hall, managing town affairs, or at the Fall Pines Trailer Park.
+**Boo Boo Bonefat**: Likely to be at City Hall, managing town affairs, or at the Fall Pines Trailer Park.
 May also be found preparing for the Mullet Fest at the Town Square.

-### Dimples Clementine: Possibly working on the set of their reality show or shopping (perhaps surreptitiously adding to their massive bag).
+**Dimples Clementine**: Possibly working on the set of their reality show or shopping (perhaps surreptitiously adding to their massive bag).
 Could be seen socializing at Spring Meadows.

-### Jem Rock: Likely DJing at events or at music stores, also possibly seen at Spring Meadows or planning their next career move.
+**Jem Rock**: Likely DJing at events or at music stores, also possibly seen at Spring Meadows or planning their next career move.

-### Bubbles Chickenwort: At their pig farm or possibly at the Winter Hills Trailer Park.
+**Bubbles Chickenwort**: At their pig farm or possibly at the Winter Hills Trailer Park.
 Could also be found exploring around town for adventures.

-### Crash P. Coltrane: Mostly at Mullet Cuts, working on hairstyles or keeping to themselves despite their public-facing job.
+**Crash P. Coltrane**: Mostly at Mullet Cuts, working on hairstyles or keeping to themselves despite their public-facing job.

-### Lipton Dittybopper: At their home in Summer Gardens, running The Redneckery online, or socializing at the Rebel Yell Waterin’ Hole.
+**Lipton Dittybopper**: At their home in Summer Gardens, running The Redneckery online, or socializing at the Rebel Yell Waterin’ Hole.

-### Gator Daniels: Delivering mail around town or organizing charitable events.
+**Gator Daniels**: Delivering mail around town or organizing charitable events.
 Could be anywhere in town but starts and ends their day at Fall Pines.

-### Clydetta Ruffnap: Often traveling outside town for work, might be at Summer Gardens or planning another gig.
+**Clydetta Ruffnap**: Often traveling outside town for work, might be at Summer Gardens or planning another gig.

-### Sweetpea Eversnot: Conducting private investigations, likely spotted around Spring Meadows or following leads throughout Henpecked Junction.
+**Sweetpea Eversnot**: Conducting private investigations, likely spotted around Spring Meadows or following leads throughout Henpecked Junction.

-### Skipper Clampetts: At The Angry Rooster or possibly sourcing fresh ingredients for the restaurant.
+**Skipper Clampetts**: At The Angry Rooster or possibly sourcing fresh ingredients for the restaurant.

-### Cletus Bottums: Driving his taxi, primarily between the trailer parks and local hangouts like the Rebel Yell Waterin’ Hole and Spotted Stag Dance Hall.
+**Cletus Bottums**: Driving his taxi, primarily between the trailer parks and local hangouts like the Rebel Yell Waterin’ Hole and Spotted Stag Dance Hall.

-### Ransom Cornfoot: Cleaning at various locations like the high school or city hall, or wandering around Winter Hills.
+**Ransom Cornfoot**: Cleaning at various locations like the high school or city hall, or wandering around Winter Hills.

-### Darleen Pringles: Serving at Breakfast Served Any Time or perhaps dreaming of her future culinary career.
+**Darleen Pringles**: Serving at Breakfast Served Any Time or perhaps dreaming of her future culinary career.

 ## Event-Specific Locations:
-### Mullet Fest: A major gathering likely involving most characters, taking place in the Town Square.
+**Mullet Fest**: A major gathering likely involving most characters, taking place in the Town Square.

 ## Businesses and Places of Interest:
-### Mullet Cuts Salon: Run by Crash P. Coltrane.
+**Mullet Cuts Salon**: Run by Crash P. Coltrane.

-### The Angry Rooster: Fast-food establishment where Skipper Clampetts is the head chef.
+**The Angry Rooster**: Fast-food establishment where Skipper Clampetts is the head chef.

-### Breakfast Served Any Time: Central gathering spot with Darleen Pringles as the head waitress.
+**Breakfast Served Any Time**: Central gathering spot with Darleen Pringles as the head waitress.

-### Rebel Yell Waterin’ Hole: A popular hangout spot, frequented by Lipton Dittybopper.
+**Rebel Yell Waterin’ Hole**: A popular hangout spot, frequented by Lipton Dittybopper.

-### Spotted Stag Dance Hall: Another social venue.
+**Spotted Stag Dance Hall**: Another social venue.

-### Henpecked Junction Town Square: Location for the Mullet Fest.
+**Henpecked Junction Town Square**: Location for the Mullet Fest.

-### Local High School: One of Ransom Cornfoot’s janitorial locations.
+**Local High School**: One of Ransom Cornfoot’s janitorial locations.

-### City Hall: Cleaned by Ransom Cornfoot.
+**City Hall**: Cleaned by Ransom Cornfoot.

-### Bubbles Chickenwort’s Pig Farm: Located on the outskirts.
+**Bubbles Chickenwort’s Pig Farm**: Located on the outskirts.

-### Post Office: Where Gator Daniels works.
+**Post Office**: Where Gator Daniels works.

-### "I'll Get Ya There" Taxi Service: Operated by Cletus Bottums.
+**"I'll Get Ya There" Taxi Service**: Operated by Cletus Bottums.